microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-getdeviceusagesummary.md

 ---
 title: "reports: getDeviceUsageSummary"
-description: "Device Usage Summary report is a summary of counts around the area of the onboarding and offboarding of the organization devices to the Global Secure Access client."
+description: "Provide a summary on the onboarding and offboarding of the devices to the ZTNA client."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access